 George M. White, FAIA, was appointed Architect of the Capitol in 1971 by President Richard Nixon.
-He was the last person to be appointed without the advice and consent of the Senate to a term of unspecified duration.
+He was the last person to be appointed without the advice and consent of the United States Senate to a term of unspecified duration.

 The son of an architect, White was born in Ohio in 1920.
-He received two engineering degrees from the Massachusetts Institute of Technology, a business degree from Harvard, and a law degree from Case Western Reserve University.
-At the time of his appointment White was a vice president of the American Institute of Architects.
+He received two engineering degrees from the Massachusetts Institute of Technology, a business degree from Harvard and a law degree from Case Western Reserve University.
+At the time of his appointment White was a Vice President of the American Institute of Architects.
 He retired from office in 1995 and died in 2011.

-In the period between White's retirement and the appointment of a new Architect, William L. Ensign, FAIA, the former Assistant Architect of the Capitol, served as the acting Architect of the Capitol.
+In the period between White's retirement and the appointment of a new Architect of the Capitol, William L. Ensign, FAIA, the former Assistant Architect of the Capitol, served as the acting Architect of the Capitol.